 Beside the Physocarpus grows the Rosa ‘Rhapsody in Blue’ and below the rose the blue flowers from Geranium ‘Rozanne’ and the yellow Anthemis tinctoria ‘Kelwayi’ mingle together.

 This must be the palest part of the garden just now.
-The purple Nepeta 'Six Hills Giant' has just finished flowering and the cerise pink Lathyrus latifolius (everlastling sweetpea) has still to produce some buds.
-There are many geraniums like G. 'Patrica' and G 'Anne Folkard' in this part of the garden but are so young that they've yet to make their presence felt in amongst so much foliage.
+The purple Nepeta ‘Six Hills Giant’ has just finished flowering.
+While the cerise pink Lathyrus latifolius (everlastling sweetpea) has still to produce some buds.
+There are many geraniums like G. ‘Patrica’ and G ‘Anne Folkard’ in this part of the garden.
+But they are so young that they’ve yet to make their presence felt in among so much foliage.

-For now the Actinidia vine with its pink and white splashed foliage gives a little bit of colour along the fence with the pale pink Rosa 'New Dawn' and the Calamagrostis grass with it's wonderful light and airy plumes.
-Then in the background arises a 10ft Sambucus 'Black Lace' with it's 'plate-like' clusters of tiny white and red flowers against finely divided black leaves.
+For now the Actinidia vine with its pink and white splashed foliage gives a little bit of colour along the fence.
+Alongside is the pale pink Rosa ‘New Dawn’ and the Calamagrostis grass with it’s wonderful light and airy plumes.
+Then in the background arises a 10ft Sambucus ‘Black Lace’ with it’s ‘plate-like’ clusters of tiny white and red flowers against finely divided black leaves.

-The wildflowers the RHS sent me for National Gardening Week have started to flower along the new path and I'll be writing a separate post about those over the summer months.
-Once they've grown just a little bit bigger I'll be ready to put the bark in place along that new pathway.
+The wildflowers the RHS sent me for National Gardening Week have started to flower along the new path.
+Once they’ve grown a bit bigger I’ll put the bark on that new pathway.